Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Introduction

 \section{Introduction}

-Persuasive communication, defined as ``any message that is intended to shape, reinforce, or change the responses of another, or others'', has existed both as a practice and as an academic discipline for many decades \cite{stiff2016persuasive}.
+Persuasive communication, defined as ``any message that is intended to shape, reinforce, or change the responses of another, or others'', has existed both as a practice and as an academic discipline for many decades \citep{stiff2016persuasive}.
 Until recently, it has been the prerogative of humans to persuade others, initially through personal or small-group communication, and later through mass-communication channels and technologies such as the printed press, radio, and television.

-Since the rise of the internet, persuasion has become increasingly personalized, thus enhancing its reach and effectiveness \cite{guadagno2005online,kaptein2015personalizing,hirsh2012personalized}.
-Whereas earlier mass-communication via printed or audio-visual media could be targeted only to a limited extent to the demographics of a communication channel's audience, the internet allows far more fine-grained personalization, in some applications even down to the individual.
+Since the rise of the internet, persuasion has become increasingly personalized, thus enhancing its reach and effectiveness \citep{guadagno2005online,kaptein2015personalizing,hirsh2012personalized}.
+Whereas earlier mass-communication via printed or audio-visual media could be targeted only to a limited extent based on the demographics of a communication channel's audience, the internet allows far more fine-grained personalization, in some applications even down to the individual.

-With the advent of Large Language Models (LLMs), marked by the release of ChatGPT in 2022, a new era in persuasive communication begins.
+With the advent of Large Language Models (LLMs), marked by the release of ChatGPT in 2022, a new era in persuasive communication has begun.
 In just a few years, LLMs have evolved from basic autoregressive text continuation models to models with remarkable emergent capabilities.

-We discuss an emergent capability that appears especially powerful and possibly concerning: their potential for intentionally generating human-like content that shapes attitudes, informs opinions, and drives behaviors across various domains.
-This evolution enables a significant change in the landscape of persuasion from selecting and presenting human-generated content, albeit in a personalized manner, to automatically generating tailored, context-aware, and hyper-personalized messages at scale.
+We discuss an emergent capability with profound implications: their potential for intentionally generating human-like content that shapes attitudes, informs opinions, and drives behaviors across various domains.
+This evolution enables a significant change in the landscape of persuasion from selecting and presenting human-generated content, albeit possibly in a personalized manner, to automatically generating tailored, context-aware, and hyper-personalized messages at scale.